-Click your county to be connected with a local attorney or lawyer
+Click your West Virginia county to be connected with a local attorney or lawyer

-Immigrating to West Virginia
+Immigration in West Virginia

 Immigrants arrive in the U.S. for a long list of reasons.
 They could be seeking a career opportunity or plan on marrying a U.S. citizen.
 When an immigrant wants to work or live in the U.S., they need make sure they get legal status by applying for a visa or other legal immigration options.
 Just 1.4 percent of West Virginia’s population is composed of immigrants, but some foreign-born nationals call the state home.

 There are roughly 11.4 million undocumented immigrants living in the U.S., the Pew Research Center reports.
 Unfortunately, some immigrants enter West Virginia illegally because their visa or asylum applications were denied.
 Some are unwilling to wait months for their visa to be approved and other undocumented immigrants enter legally with a visa but don’t’ leave once it expires.
 Being undocumented has numerous consequences including deportation, so immigrants should follow the legal route for immigration.

 If you are undocumented because you entered without authorization, or you overstayed a visa, you can need an effective deportation defense.
 USAttorneys encourages you to speak with an immigration lawyer near you in West Virginia to determine if there is a way for you to avoid deportation.

 Visas in West Virginia

 Individuals who would like to visit or work in the U.S. needs to apply for a visa first.
 The U.S. State Department offers over two dozen visas to meet the needs of most immigrants.
 We’ll discuss the various categories and types of immigrants below:

 Nonimmigrant (temporary) visa- These visas are granted for short-term work and travel in the U.S. The most commonly issued nonimmigrant visas are:

 H-2B Visa- Temporary visa for work in agriculture